thank you so much for your interest in allowing your new baby to model for a mentoring session!

 arrive at studio

-stuff: my little home studio contains a ridiculous amount of goodies for your session. we’re talking hundreds of hats, headbands, props, etc, so don’t stress about bringing or buying anything for your time here. i do all of the styling of the session while you relax and enjoy it!
+stuff: the studio is equipped with everything we will need. we’re talking tons of hats, headbands, props, etc, so don’t stress about bringing or buying anything for your time here. i do all of the styling of the session and will not be photographing items that parents bring in, since the styling of sessions is part of what i am teaching my students. you can just relax and enjoy it.

 please DO bring: